 A shot of optimism for breakfast, persistence for lunch and change for dinner; Marissa’s positive and relentless pursuit of understanding, ideas and meaningful change make her an invaluable member of any team and organization.
 What I appreciate in my many encounters with Marissa is her ability to ask probing questions then listen, watch and hone in on the essence of a situation much like a Zen master cuts through the noise/chaos of life.
 She has a natural instinct to make meaning out of information and an intrinsic wisdom and capacity to encapsulate and articulate issues in an effort to create a safe space for collaborative idea sharing and possibility thinking.
 Marissa’s focus is always on what’s possible.

-I am honored to work with an incredible team of professionals in a field that perhaps more than any other brings life into sharper focus, requires a balance of science and faith, and touches the lives of so many.
-Our Cancer Center was recently given a three year accreditation from the Commission on Cancer with all seven possible commendations.
-On a job description level, this is some of what this role entails: Serve as lead on internal and external communication efforts in conjunction with Marketing/Communications team.
-Manage community outreach activities to meet regulatory requirement for the Cancer Service Line.
-Provide leadership in areas of reporting, communication, maximizing marketing efforts, voice of the customer work, and continuous improvement activities.
-Identify and define areas of community need for cancer outreach activities; coordinate participation or hosting events and conferences.
-Develop and lead cancer Patient and Family Advisory Council.
-Serve as Liaison from Service Line on cross-departmental or enterprise-wide efforts that include or affect Cancer Service Line.
-Work closely with Foundation and Real Estate on projects affecting Cancer Center to optimize environment.
+I was honored to work with an incredible team of professionals in a field that perhaps more than any other brings life into sharper focus, requires a balance of science and faith, and touches the lives of so many.
+Our Cancer program was recently given a three year accreditation from the Commission on Cancer with all seven possible commendations.
+On a job description level, this is some of what this role entailed: Served as lead on internal and external communication efforts in conjunction with Marketing/Communications team.
+Managed community outreach activities to meet regulatory requirement for the Cancer program.
+Provided leadership in areas of reporting, communication, maximizing marketing efforts, voice of the customer work, and continuous improvement activities.
+Identified and defined areas of community need for cancer outreach activities; coordinated participation or hosting events and conferences.
+Developed and lead cancer Patient and Family Advisory Council.
+Served as Liaison from program on cross-departmental or enterprise-wide efforts that included or affected Cancer program.
+Worked closely with Foundation and Real Estate on projects affecting Cancer program to optimize environment.

 Provided staff support to Chief Operating Officer, Central Delivery System Operations